epam/edp-install/docs/user-guide/manage-branches.md

 !!! note
     The default **master/main** branch cannot be removed.

-In order to delete the added branch with the corresponding record in the EDP Portal database, do the following:
+In order to delete the added branch with the corresponding record in the KubeRocketCI portal database, do the following:

 1. Navigate to the **Branches** block by clicking the component name link in the components list.
 2. Select the **Actions** icon related to the necessary branch and then click **Delete**: